the-turing-way/the-turing-way/governance/community-calls/20240215-community-forum.md

 ### Comments and questions

-* Separating the book dash planning from the continuity work sounds like an excellent idea!
+* Separating the Book Dash planning from the continuity work sounds like an excellent idea!
 Helps avoid burn out and gives a good way to get into the WG.
 * For T\&L team: What has been the biggest challenge with onboarding the group?
     * The question is usually: Where do I start?
 We start with simple tasks: the forward at the beginning and end of the book.
 Then we move on to more complex tasks.
 * For T\&L: If other working groups want to adopt your governance, what should they do in order to work in a decentralised way?